Ultimate Guide to Different Types of Oatmeal: How to Cook, Store, and Enjoy

 Oat Bran

-During processing, the outer layer of the oat (the bran) is removed to help the oatmeal cook faster.
-However, when the outer husk is finely milled, it turns into a highly-concentrated oat bran that actually cooks up really quickly.
+During processing, the outer layer of the oat (the bran) is removed.
+When this outer husk is finely milled, it creates highly-concentrated oat bran that cooks quickly and provides maximum fiber.

 How to Cook Oatmeal on the Stovetop – Great for Steel-cut and Old-fashioned